ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

       If the registration status is “Unknown”, then you need to register the server.
 To register your server, open a [support case](/docs/virtual-servers?topic=virtual-servers-gettinghelp).

-If you need more help, you can [create a case](/docs/virtual-servers?topic=virtual-servers-gettinghelp).
+If you need more help, you can [contact support](/docs/get-support?topic=get-support-get-supportfaq#contactsupport).

 ## How do I stop the automatic migration of a virtual server?
 {: #how-stop-virtual-server-migration}

-If you want to stop the automatic migration of a virtual server to the latest hypervisor because of a pending Xentools installation or similar reason, contact [support](/docs/virtual-servers?topic=virtual-servers-virtual-server-help-and-support).
+If you want to stop the automatic migration of a virtual server to the most recent hypervisor because of a pending Xentools&reg; installation or similar reason, contact [support](/docs/get-support?topic=get-support-get-supportfaq#contactsupport).